Long Term Disability After First-Ever Stroke

 These symptoms can severely impact an individual’s ability to perform job duties, even if the person appears physically capable.

-Why Stroke Survivors Need Long-Term Disability Benefits
+Why Stroke Survivors Need Long-Term Disability Insurance Benefits

 Long-term disability benefits provide crucial financial support for stroke survivors who cannot return to work.
 LTD insurance policies, whether provided by an employer or purchased privately, typically replace a portion of the individual’s income.
 However, obtaining these benefits is not always straightforward.